-If you are in a supervisory role at a Naperville company, it is important that your human resources policies meet federal requirements.
-A competent Naperville I-9 compliance lawyer may be available to consult with you and discuss how to avoid fines and other punitive measures.
+If you are in a supervisory role at a company, it is important that your human resources policies meet federal requirements.
+The help of a dedicated immigration lawyer can be essential.
+Specifically, a competent Naperville I-9 compliance lawyer may be available to consult with you and discuss how to avoid fines and other punitive measures.
 En Español.

 Under the Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA), a Naperville business that engages in a “pattern or practice” of hiring illegal employees, could face even more severe consequences.
 Local employers might do well to speak with a seasoned Naperville I-9 compliance attorney about any issues that could be potentially damaging.

 Generally, workers in Naperville, including United States citizens, should be completing an I-9 form on or near their first day of work.
 The federal government created these forms in 1986 as part of the enactment of IIRIRA.